 Traditional Tummy Tuck

 The traditional tummy tuck also known as a full tummy tuck is the most common type of tummy tuck.
 This procedure is ideal for individuals who have excess skin and fat in the abdominal area as well as weakened abdominal muscles.
-During the procedure the surgeon will make a horizontal incision in the lower abdominal area from hip to hip.
-They will then remove excess skin and fat and tighten the underlying muscles resulting in a flatter and more toned appearance.

 Mini Tummy Tuck

 The mini tummy tuck is a less invasive option for individuals who have excess skin and fat in the lower abdominal area only.
 Unlike the traditional tummy tuck which addresses the entire abdominal area, the mini tummy tuck focuses on the lower abdomen only.
-During the procedure, the surgeon will make a smaller incision usually below the bikini line and remove excess skin and fat from the lower abdominal area.
-The underlying muscles may also be tightened resulting in a flatter and more toned appearance.

 Extended Tummy Tuck

 The extended tummy tuck is ideal for individuals who have excess skin and fat in the abdominal area as well as in the hips and lower back.
 During the procedure, the surgeon will make a horizontal incision similar to the traditional tummy tuck but it will extend further around the hips and lower back.
-This allows for the removal of excess skin and fat from the entire abdominal area as well as the hips and lower back.
-The underlying muscles may also be tightened resulting in a flatter and more toned appearance.

 Circumferential Tummy Tuck

 The circumferential tummy tuck also known as a body lift is the most comprehensive type of tummy tuck.
 This procedure is ideal for individuals who have excess skin and fat in the entire abdominal area as well as in the hips, lower back and thighs.
 During the procedure, the surgeon will make a horizontal incision that extends around the entire waistline.
-They will then remove excess skin and fat from the entire abdominal area as well as the hips, lower back and thighs.
-The underlying muscles may also be tightened, resulting in a flatter and more toned appearance.

 How long is recovery from a tummy tuck?

-During the recovery process patients will experience some discomfort, swelling and bruising.
-The first few days are typically the most uncomfortable but most patients are able to resume light activities such as walking around the house by the 5 to 7 days.
-By the end of the second week most patients can return to their normal routine although it’s important to avoid any strenuous physical activity or heavy lifting.
-It’s important to follow your surgeon’s post-operative instructions carefully to ensure proper healing and minimize the risk of complications.
-Overall, it may take up to six to eight weeks to fully recover from a tummy tuck.
+Most can resume light activities by 5 to 7 days, and by the second week, they can return to their normal routine, but avoid strenuous physical activity or heavy lifting.
+Following the surgeon’s post-operative instructions is crucial for proper healing and minimizing complications.
+In total, it may take up to six to eight weeks to fully recover from a tummy tuck.

 Here is a breakdown of the recovery process after a tummy tuck including time off work day-by-day and week-by-week recovery timelines: